Flu – everything you need to know, the ultimate survival guide

 Flu virus is spread liberally in tiny droplets of saliva released when someone with the virus coughs or sneezes.

-These droplets are then inhaled in by other people or they are infected by touching surfaces where the droplets have landed.
+These droplets are then inhaled by other people or they are infected by touching surfaces where the droplets have landed.
 The virus can survive on surfaces for many hours.

-Although, the best way to protect yourself against flu is by having a flu vaccination before flu season commences.
+However, the best way to protect yourself against flu is by having a flu vaccination before flu season commences.

 One of the ways to prevent getting the flu is the flu jab.